JacBinon/SOHPMORE-DESIGN/docs/assignments/A04/index.md

 <img width="601" height="537" alt="image" src="https://github.com/user-attachments/assets/87cb7830-2a51-4575-b2cd-8eb716b87aeb" />

+Below is the link to my cad model

 # Drawing

 I created a A sized drawing for my part below is an image of this and the link to the full pdf.